 If the consequence is a fixed term external exclusion, the perpetrator will return to school following a reintegration meeting in which they acknowledge the actions that they have taken and demonstrated understanding and remorse.
-A parent/legal guardian must attend the reintegration meeting if the student is under-18 or is enrolled on our Sixth Form course.
+A parent/legal guardian must attend the reintegration.